-An event in the node when one or more blocks in the main chain become orphaned.
-Usually, newly received blocks are extending existing main chain.
+An event in the node that happens when one or more blocks in the main chain become orphaned.
+Usually, newly received blocks are extending the existing main chain.
 Sometimes (4-6 times a week) a couple of blocks of the same height are produced almost simultaneously and for a short period of time some nodes may see one block as a tip of the main chain which will be eventually replaced by a more difficult block(s).
 Each transaction in the orphaned blocks either becomes invalid (if already included in the main chain block) or becomes unconfirmed and moved to the mempool.
 In case of a major bug or a 51% attack, reorganization may involve reorganizing more than one block.

 The resolve API command returns all available information about a claim or channel.

 Amount of newly generated LBRY credits that a miner may claim in a new block.
-The first transaction in the block allows miner to claim currently allowed reward as well as all transaction fees from all transactions in the block.
-For security reasons, rewards cannot be spent before 100 blocks built on top of the current block.
+The first transaction in the block allows a miner to claim currently allowed reward as well as all transaction fees from all transactions in the block.
+For security reasons, rewards cannot be spent before 100 blocks have been built on top of the current block.

-A compact turing-incomplete programming language used in transaction inputs and outputs.
+A compact Turing-incomplete programming language used in transaction inputs and outputs.
 Scripts are interpreted by a Forth-like stack machine: each operation manipulates data on the stack.
 Most scripts follow the standard pattern and verify the digital signature provided in the transaction input against a public key provided in the previous transaction’s output.
 Both signatures and public keys are provided using scripts.
-Scripts may contain complex conditions, but can never change amounts being transferred.
+Scripts may contain complex conditions, but can never change any amounts being transferred.
 Amount is stored in a separate field in a transaction output.

 An abbreviation for Software Development Kit. lbry-sdk is an SDK for developing applications that use the LBRY protocol.